SEO Progress Tracking: A Comprehensive Guide

 If you want to compare your organic search traffic with other traffic channels, just scroll down the page and choose the Session default channel group as your main dimension in the table.

-As shown in the screenshot above, organic search traffic is the third most important channel for traffic in our case.
+As shown in the screenshot above, organic search traffic is the second most important channel for traffic in our case.

 Conversion rate